hltcoe/turkle/README.markdown

     python manage.py dump_results RESULTS_TSV_FILE_PATH

-This will save the results in a tab-delimited file with one result per line and the field names in the first line.
+with `RESULTS_TSV_FILE_PATH` replaced with the desired path to where the results will be saved.
+The format is:

+* a header row for the first line
+* one HIT result per line
+* values in each line are tab-delimited